 It is utterly ridiculous to see any connection between the high capitalism of today - as it is now being imported into Russia and as it exists in America - with democracy or with freedom in any sense of these words. [...]
 The question is: how are freedom and democracy in the long run at all possible under the domination highly developed capitalism?
 Freedom and democracy are only possible where the resolute will of a nation not to allow itself to be ruled like sheep is permanently alive.”

-Another brief excerpt from Naomi Klein highlights the fact that in step with Weber's warning, we are seeing a renewed sense of urgency about the need to curb runaway industry and commerce, in particular with a rise in the number of books documenting the dangers to democracy and government rule.
+Another brief excerpt from Naomi Klein highlights that in step with Weber's warning, we are seeing a renewed sense of urgency about the need to curb runaway industry and commerce, as well as the need to protect democracy itself.

 “Corporations have grown so big they have superseded government.
 That unlike governments, they are accountable only to their shareholders; [we] lack the mechanisms to make them answer to a broader public.
 There have been several exhaustive books chronicling the ascendancy of what has come to be called 'corporate rule'.”

 We elect our governments: we need to either come together into larger, more organised units and elect governments that are multinational, or we need our governments themselves to come together.
 The EU is potentially one such imminent consolidation of democracy.
 The new, bigger institutions are staffed by employees of elected government.
-On the other hand the powerful managers within multinationals, whose decisions affect thousands of workers, national economies, the environment and more, are not elected.
+Conversely, the powerful managers of multinationals, whose decisions affect millions of workers, national economies, the environment and more, are unelected.
 New, larger governmental institutions need to exist that can regulate business more widely, and therefore empower democracy.

 Corporate Social Responsibility (CSR) has become a popular buzzword among businesspeople.
 Many companies are supporting schemes that are trying to help people on the ground.
 An accountancy firm in 1996, KPMG, started out allowing its staff to work 2 hours a month doing community work, during work hours.
 "After a while it came to be seen as a business benefit.
 The programme has expanded to half a day a month and now adds up to 40,000 donated hours a year", reports The Economist, which ran an article on such schemes and provides us with some more examples: